Serval Reviews, Pricing, and the Best Alternatives

 • Serval's code generation converts natural language into TypeScript workflows.
 When APIs change or integrations break, your team inherits debugging and maintenance for AI-generated scripts.

 • Ravenna, on the other hand, automates end-to-end workflows without code to maintain.
-Our visual workflow builder lets ops teams own and update workflows independently.
+Our visual workflow builder and workflow generation capabilities lets ops teams own and update workflows independently.
 When integrations need updates, we handle them.

 Final Thoughts on ITSM Workflow Automation Tools